rajatkb/Conference-Notify/Scrapper-Service/README.md

 ```

 If this succeeds , you can move forward with deployment.
 If this fails.
 Please mark the build number and raise an issue.
 Althouth it should not happen because builds and PR is maintained by the author.
-But in case things blow up you know where to raise issue, 😉😉
+But in case things blow up you know where to raise issue, 😉😉.

-## How to Contribute ?
+## :pen: How to Contribute ?

-* Add new scrappers by implementing the interface Scrapper.py and add the new scrapper information inside the config.json file so that the main.py file can pick up the required class when starting
+* Add new scrappers by implementing the interface Scrapper.py and add the new scrapper information inside the config.json file so that the `app.py`  file can pick up the required class when starting

 * Provide better implementation changes to the base design of the service.